The Parent Hack

 4. Parents with older kids

 If you have older kids that have been given a phone, set clear boundaries.
-You may follow the recommended screen-time hours per day or set higher standards for your family.
-Set up parental parameters in their device.
+You may follow the recommended screen-time hours or set higher standards for your family.

 Be a good model for our kids.
 Stow away our mobile phone after the urgent call or text.
-Let's another step further to also be a good example when in the presence of all other kids.
+Let's take another step further to also be a good example when in the presence of all other kids.
 When outside, in the lift, anywhere a child is present.

 We do not want these young minds to equate the mobile phone as an extension of the adult human hand; that it is a fundamental human faculty.
 Make conscious effort to put our devices away, in our pocket, in our bag.
 Get a watch to tell time.